Life in USA

 The quality of education in US state operated schools is very good.
 If you are coming from India, China or any other developing country, you will feel the difference immediately.

 You should have searched for an apartment based on school ratings and hence, you will have an assigned school automatically based on your address.
 You can simply visit the school with your lease/rental agreement papers and your child can join school the next day.
-It is as simple as this and as fast as you can blink.

 Each state has its own independent school district and is funded by the house or property taxes that you pay.